rohitx/CapstoneProject/README.md

 ## The Final Product

 The final product is a web app.
-I tried to create a minimalistic but an artistic design that is welcoming to a user.
+I tried to create a minimalistic yet artistic design that is welcoming to a user.
 The main page contains just a search bar into which the user types the game.

 Here's the input page: